-It is also to be noted that we cannot move or swap columns which contain merged cells.
-If we try moving the columns or rows which contain merged cells, the following error pops up as shown in the screenshot below.
+It is also to be noted that we cannot move or swap columns that contain merged cells.
+If we try moving the columns or rows which contain merged cells, the following error pops up, as shown in the screenshot below.

-We can also use (Virtual Basic For Application) VBA which is the programming language for excel for moving or swapping columns and rows.
+We can also use (Virtual Basic For Application) VBA, which is the programming language for excel for moving or swapping columns and rows.
 We need to write the macros that would move the columns and rows in excel automatically.
 However, this is a more lengthy and impractical method as it is very time-consuming.
-And even after writing down the macros it is not necessary that the macros we have used are 100% accurate which might lead to failure of the task.
+And even after writing down the macros, the macros we have used don’t need to be 100% accurate, which might lead to the failure of the task.
 Hence it is not advisable to use VBA for this particular function.

 While using the Cut Paste command for moving the cells, it is advisable to have a check on which column the right click pop up is used.
 Please, note that excel pastes the Cut Cells Before the selected column.